komali2/blog/content/posts/taidong-indepth-tourism/index.md

 {{< figure src="tribeswingride.jpg" alt="Liana riding the small swing" caption="Only unmarried women are allowed to ride the swing.
 Bummer." >}}
 {{< figure src="tribeswingdone.jpg" alt="Bream carrying Liana" caption="Newlywed husbands carry their wives off the swing, and then don't set them down for as long as they can, as a ritual show of strength." >}}

-From there we were toured around the jungle a bit, with the tour guide occassionally pointing out and picking plants that were edible, and letting us taste them.
+From there we were toured around the jungle a bit, with the tour guide occasionally pointing out and picking plants that were edible, and letting us taste them.
 This was my favorite part of the day.

 {{< figure src="tribeplantseat1.jpg" alt="The tour guide holding an edible plant" caption="Some of the plants were sweet, others sour." >}}
 {{< figure src="tribeplantseat2.jpg" alt="The tour guide standing next to another edible plant" caption="Many plants are used as seasonings." >}}